-After the application of the Income Method (Direct Capitalization Method) and the Depreciated Replacement Cost Method, with a 50% weight given to each, the fair value of the buildings and the fair value of the corresponding land were set at €16,500 thousand and €3,500 thousand respectively.
+After the application of the Discounted Cash Flow method, the fair value of the buildings and the fair value of the corresponding land were set at €16.9 million and €3.5 million respectively.

 B. Building on Katouni Street - Thessaloniki